R-11 Zemlya: Origin

 The R-11 originated from a 1951 requirement for a ballistic missile with similar performance to the German V-2 rocket, but half its size.
-With the Wasserfall, an anti-aircraft version of the V-2, as a model the R-11 was developed by engineer Victor Makeev, who was then working in OKB-1, headed by Sergey Korolyov.
-The two men agreed on the use of RG-1 as the fuel, but disagreed over which oxidizer to use, with Korolev favouring the use of liquid oxygen, while Makeev advocated the use of a storable but toxic oxidizer.
+With the Wasserfall, an anti-aircraft version of the V-2, as a model, the R-11 was developed by engineer Victor Makeev, who was then working in OKB-1, headed by Sergey Korolyov.
+The two men agreed on the use of RG-1 as the fuel, but disagreed over which oxidizer to use, with Korolev favouring liquid oxygen, and Makeev advocating the use of a storable but toxic oxidizer.
 Makeev's version, that first flew on 18 April 1953, was fitted with an Isayev engine using RG-1 and nitric acid.
 On 13 December 1953, a production order was passed with SKB-385 in Zlatoust, a factory dedicated to producing long-range rockets.
 In June 1955, Makeev was appointed chief designer of the SKB-385 to oversee the programme and, in July, the R-11 was formally accepted into military service.
 The definitive R-11M, designed to carry a nuclear warhead, was accepted officially into service on 1 April 1958.
-The launch system received the GRAU index 9K51, the rocket itself 8K11, and the launcher 8U218.
+The launch system received the GRAU index 9K51, the rocket itself 8K11, and the launcher was initially designated 2U218 but later changed to 8U218.